-Although the Back Bay Fens park is public, the fenced plots are private, with locked gates to protect the gardening tools, lawn furniture, sculpture, and other items tucked away in them.
+Although the Back Bay Fens park including the Victory Gardens is public, individual fenced plots are private, with locked gates to protect the gardening tools, lawn furniture, sculpture, and other items tucked away in them.

 What makes a visit to the Fenway Victory Gardens special is that each space reflects the interests, aesthetic vision, and energy and skills of its caretaker.

 As you can see in the above photo, many gardens overflow with blooming annuals, perennials, and even veggies.

 Other gardens focus on socialization, with seating, tables, and even grills.

 As you stroll around and peer into the individual enclosures, you can see small ponds, fountains, sculpture ranging from lovely to kitsch, welcoming benches and birdhouses, arbors and bowers, the occasional bee skep, and even a cluster of hives.